telent/swarm/README.md

   future that (we think) we'd like, not the present that we have ]

-## To build

-    nix-build --arg stdenv '(import <nixpkgs> {}).stdenv' .

-## To run the example service swarm

-Note for the non-Nixpkgs-fluent: *obviously*[*] if you installed it properly it would not be this tediously verbose: this is just my command line for running the uninstalled build directly to see what happens.

-    (cd example/ && env LUA_PATH=../result/lib/?.lua PATH=../result/bin:$PATH nix run nixpkgs.foreman  -c foreman start)

-Note for the Nixpkgs-fluent: I haven't decided what "properly" means yet.

-[*] ha!

 ## Motivation

 * We want to start and monitor services (daemons etc) in NixWRT and